Skip to main content

 7. Click Add.

-Step 3: Configure Collection for MongoDB Atlas
+Step 3: Configure collection for MongoDB Atlas

 In this section, we explore various mechanisms to collect database logs, events, metrics and alerts from MongoDB Atlas and send them to Sumo Logic, where they are shown in dashboards as part of the MongoDB Atlas app.
 You can configure Sumo Logic’s MongoDB Atlas collector in Amazon Web Services (AWS) using the AWS Lambda service, or by running a script on a Linux machine as a cron job.
 Choose the method that is best suited for you:

-Step 3A: Deploy the Sumo Logic MongoDB Atlas SAM application
+Deploy the Sumo Logic MongoDB Atlas SAM application

 In this section, you deploy the SAM application, which creates the necessary resources in your AWS account.
 To deploy the Sumo Logic MongoDB Atlas SAM application, do the following: